SiWoC/RouteManagerWPF/README.md

 ## Requirements

 - Windows 10 or later
-- .NET 6.0 or later.
-When you first run the program, a Microsoft poput might prompt you to download and install this.
+- .NET 8.0 or later.
+When you first run the program, a Microsoft popup might prompt you to download and install this.
 - Google Maps API key (optional, for Google Maps provider)

 ## Installation